Michaelangel007/d2_cheat_sheet/README.md

 # QoL Features

  * Readable on desktop and mobile
- * Interactive -- tooltips for runes and runewords
+ * Interactive -- tooltips for runes and runewords (now includes Patch 2.4)
    * Yellow highlight hover row pointer for all tables
  * click on runes to toggle "rune ownership"
    * Clean visual rune upgrades